San Vicente Energy Storage Facility

 A major shift to renewables will require new kinds of investments, markets, and business practices.
-Electric grids need to be more flexible; new kinds of power supplies will help deliver energy flexibility when needed; and new pricing systems are needed to send clear signals to developers and financial markets that these projects need to move forward.
+Electric grids need to be more flexible; new kinds of power supplies, including energy storage, will help deliver energy flexibility when needed; and new pricing systems are needed to send clear signals to developers and financial markets that these projects need to move forward.

 Pumped energy storage projects are designed to store excess renewable energy from solar and wind during the day, and then discharge that energy when energy usage increases in the evening and renewable energy is not available.

 - A 2019 white paper highlighted the importance of pumped energy storage to California’s renewable energy future.

 - A 2019 article in the AWWA Source magazine explained the value of pumped storage to a statewide audience.

 - Generate additional revenue to offset water agency costs and help stabilize water rates